DJShankyShoe/scythe/README.md

 # yetToBeNamed

 # Description
 A honeypot webpage running using an apache server and will take in the visitor/attacker fingerprint.
 We have Splunk to monitor the logs for the apache.
-Once the visitor/attacker has used the given username and password to log in this will trigger the alert and a python script, the script will use the visitor ID to identify the user if is unique if the user does not exist in the signature.
-It will automatically update the YARA signatures into 3 different parts.
+Once the visitor/attacker has used the given username and password to log in this will trigger the alert and a python script, the script will use the hash  of JSON fingerprints to identify the user if is unique if the user does not exist in the check file.
+It will automatically update the hash file and create YARA signature which consists of 3 different parts.

 # Websever Setup
 Install the package & and run `install`